spessasus/SpessaSynth/src/website/README.md

 `js` folder contains all the frontend JavaScript.

+`locale` folder contains the locale (languages and translations) and the locale manager.

 Some of these could be reused in your project as they usually can work on their own (like keyboard finds the div with id of `keyboard`), so maybe give them a try!